distractedm1nd/prism/README.md

 cargo run light-client
 ```

-You can then interact with Deimos via the interfaces defined in [webserver.rs](https://github.com/deltadevsde/deimos/blob/main/src/webserver.rs).
+You can then interact with Prism via the interfaces defined in [webserver.rs](https://github.com/deltadevsde/deimos/blob/main/src/webserver.rs).
 Based on the data exchanged or stored via the interface the global indexed merkle tree changes and proofs based on these changes then are created in defined epochs (currently 60 seconds) and cryptographic commitments including the proof parameters are posted in the Celestia namespace.

 ## 🌑 Rest API

-Please refer to our [REST API](API.md) documentation for detailed information on how to interact with Deimos.
+Please refer to our [REST API](API.md) documentation for detailed information on how to interact with Prism.

 ## 🌓 Contributions